Bachelor’s to Master’s in Occupational Therapy

 Graduate Record Exam

 Although USC and non-USC applicants are not required to submit Graduate Record Examination (GRE) general test scores when applying to the bachelor’s program.
-Effective Fall 2013 enrollment, they are required to complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section and 144 on the quantitative section.
+Effective Fall 2013 enrollment, they are required to complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing section.
 If the GRE was taken before August 1, 2011, use the GRE Concordance Scale to determine whether the verbal and quantitative scores meet the minimum.* The GRE must be taken within five years of anticipated enrollment into the master’s program.
 Students will also need to apply for admission to that program.

 For a major in occupational therapy, students must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):

-- Introductory Sociology or Introduction to Social Anthropology (OT 250 or SOC 200 or ANTH 201);
+- Introductory Sociology or Introduction to Social/Cultural Anthropology (OT 250 or SOC 200 or ANTH 201)

 USC course numbers are provided; courses may also be taken at other accredited colleges or universities.
 All courses except Human Anatomy may be taken online from an accredited institution.